Amazon Vendor Central and Seller Central: Definition

 - Customer service differs a little bit on Amazon Vendor Central vs. Amazon Seller Central.
 As a vendor, you cannot contact your customers directly (except through direct review comments), but as a seller, you can.
 You will have to exert more effort for customer satisfaction but you will also have more control over customer service processes.
 The influence of reviews is absolutely crucial.
 If your star rating drops below four, you are almost guaranteed to see a drop in sales as a seller.
 Star ratings are slightly less influential if you are a vendor and have the Amazon brand to back your business.

 - If you choose FBA as a seller, Amazon will handle most of your customer service including returns.
 Still, you will need some customer service representatives or a team in place to handle the customer service elements not covered by Amazon.
 If you choose FBM as a seller, you will have to handle all of your customer service including returns.
 Decide if your current customer service team has the skill set to handle and respond to customer feedback on the Amazon Seller platform.
-If not, then it is a good idea to retrain your team or develop a customer service team that is Amazon proficient.
+If not, then it is a good idea to re-train your team or develop a customer service team that is Amazon proficient.

 - Internationalization can affect first time sellers, especially when it comes to taxation and inventory management by country.
 If you plan to sell in multiple markets or if you decide to hold inventory in several different countries, you will need to pay taxes according to the each country’s tax law.
-Even if your business distributes and operates in only one country or continent, sales tax differs by state (US) and VAT differs by country/region (Europe).
+Even if your business distributes and operates in only one country or continent, sales tax differs by state (US) and VAT differs by country / region (Europe).
 We recommend having a dedicated accountant or tax representative to handle matters of taxation.

 - Take language support into consideration if you plan to operate in international markets.
 Amazon does offer an automatic language switcher feature so that your customers have the option to read your product listings and write reviews in their chosen language.
 However, these translations are not always perfect.
 Therefore, to achieve optimal success as a seller, it is a good idea to at least respond to customer feedback in the language of that market.

-Is it Time to Get Seller Central Login Credentials?
+Migration Trend: Time to Get Seller Central Login Credentials?

 It is our recommendation that every vendor should probably start preparing for whatever future changes are to come.

-You should have some contingency plan at hand, especially if
+You should have some contingency plan at hand, especially if:

 - You have seen a decrease in POs over the past year